mroberts1/BOOTSTRA.386/manual/index.md

 I walk over to his PC, which is still up and running and flick on the monitor.
 On it is a black screen with the text: "Look Under Keyboard.
 This Page Intentionally Left Blank".

 I lift the keyboard and find a team photograph I've included in this text and a mysterious prop about the size of my fingernail.
-It's a delicate plastic chip labeled "SanDisk Extreme Plus" and has a large "4" followed by the letter "TB".
+It's a delicate plastic chip labeled "SanDisk Extreme Plus SDUC" and has a large "32" followed by the letter "TB".
 On the underside are metal contacts, like you'd find on an Atari game, 8 of them with 2 slightly longer.
 There's a slight plastic notch on the side.
 I look at the photograph and turn it around.
 On the back he left his note:

 >
 > Dear Everyone,
 >
 > I'm sorry I had to leave so suddenly.
-There was an opportunity far away I could not pass up.
+There was an opportunity I could not pass up.
 When you understand this prop, we may have a chance to meet again.
 I am looking forward to it.
 >
 > I will miss you all.
 I hope all my time will be as special as it was with you.
 >